Miranda warnings consist of the following:

 Ultimate irony: Miranda v.
 Arizona reversed Ernesto Miranda's conviction for kidnapping, rape, and armed robbery because the police used his statement at trial without providing the warning that the Supreme Court deemed required.
 His case was returned to the trial court for further proceedings.
 Arizona retried Miranda.
 In that new trial, the State did not introduce his statement.
 The jury convicted Miranda, even without that statement.
 Miranda served his term of imprisonment and was released on parole.
 Following release, Miranda was stabbed to death in a barroom brawl.
 His alleged killer invoked his Miranda right to remain silent, and was never charged.

 Needless to say, this page barely scratches the surface concerning the in's and out's of law relating to Miranda warnings.
 Admissibility of statements taken from defendants involves intense analysis of the circumstances under which the statement was taken, and of the applicable law.
-Allan Marain and Norman Epting, Jr. are New Jersey criminal defense lawyers.
-For a combined total of over sixty-five years, they have been making those analyses on behalf of their clients.
-They are available to provide to New Jersey defendants the benefits of their experience.
+Allan Marain is a New Jersey criminal defense lawyer.
+For forty-five years, he has been making those analyses on behalf of his clients.
+He is available to provide to New Jersey defendants the benefits of his experience.